 |

-Economic and investment activity in Vratsa district again remained relatively limited in 2021.
-The relative number of non-financial enterprises was 38 per 1,000 people, against 60 per 1,000 people as the national average.
-FTA acquisition expenditure shrank.
-FDI stock, however, rose considerably in 2021 to reach 1,240 EUR/person.
-In 2021, production value in Vratsa district continued to rise and reached a record rate of increase of 65%, reaching 29,000 BGN/person.
-Vratsa is also among the top-ranking districts as regards utilization of EU funding.
-By 30 June 2023, payments made to beneficiaries of EU operational programs reached 3,545 BGN/person, versus 2,836 BGN/person nationally.
-Within the district, the municipalities of Vratsa city, with over 5,000 BGN/person, and Mezdra, with over 3,000 BGN/person take the top places for utilization of EU funding.
+Economic and investment activity in Vratsa district again remained relatively limited in 2022.
+The relative number of non-financial enterprises was the lowest in the country – 43 per 1,000 population, against 70 per 1,000 population as the national average.
+TFA acquisition expenditure has doubled, but FDI has shrunk considerably to 745 EUR per 1,000 population, against 4,544 EUR per 1,000 population countrywide.
+For the second year in a row, production value in Vratsa district has reached a record increase.
+Its value relative to the population is now the second highest in the country (after Sofia district).
+At the same time, the share of export earnings in net sales revenues has decreased and is the lowest in the country – 4%, versus 29% nationally.
+Research and development expenditures are also relatively low.
+Vratsa also remains among the top-ranking districts as regards utilization of EU funding.
+By 30 June 2024, payments made to beneficiaries of EU operational programs reached 3,796 BGN/person, versus 3,175 BGN/person nationally.
+Within the district, the municipality of Vratsa city takes the top place with over 5,500 BGN/person.

 Number of non-financial companies per 1,000 people (2022) |